AxisCommunications/acap3-examples/using-opencv/README.md

- *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
+*Copyright (C) 2022, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 # A guide to building and running OpenCV in an ACAP application

-This guide explains how to build OpenCV from source and bundle it for use in an ACAP.
-The example application runs a background subtraction operation on video from the camera for a very simple motion detection application to demonstrate how to integrate OpenCVs broad functionality into the AXIS Camera Application Platform.
+This guide explains how to build OpenCV from source and bundle it for use in an ACAP application.
+The example application runs a background subtraction operation on video from the camera for a very simple motion detection application to demonstrate how to integrate the broad functionality of OpenCV.

-The example is written for the ARTPEC-7 platform, which is built on the armhf architecture.
-However, with minor changes to the `Dockerfile`, the code should be usable on any AXIS camera architecture.

 ## File structure